-StorageNewsletter.com is published by Micro-Journal, SARL de presse, a private company founded in 1976.
+StorageNewsletter.com is published by Micro-Journal, SARL de presse, a privately-held company founded in 1976.

 Specialized in IT media, the company hast published several periodicals, Le Courrier de la Microcopie (on micrographics), Reproduire (on photocopying and printing), Mémoires Optiques (now MOS, on the archiving and optical disc industry), as well as a weekly paper on basketball, Micro-Basket.